Free & Open Source • Terminal & GUI • v0.7

-Listen to YouTube music directly from your terminal.
+Listen to YouTube music your way.
+From the terminal or with a graphical interface.
 No distractions, no browser, no nonsense.
-Just pure music in your shell.

 Born from the need to listen to music quickly, without distractions, even offline.

 No complex configurations.
 Just install it and start listening.
-Intuitive keyboard shortcuts let you control everything without leaving your terminal.
+Terminal or GUI, you are up and running in seconds.

 Search and play any song from YouTube instantly.
 No browser needed, no ads, no distractions.
 Just you and your music.

 Save your favorite tracks for offline listening.
-Download singles or entire playlists with a single command.
+Download singles or entire YouTube playlists with a single command or click.

 Organize your music into playlists.
 Export them as MP3 files ready to sync with your portable MP3 player.